harrysentonbury/quarter-dead-synth/README.md

 **Note:-** This is a quick and dirty orrible synth and not all computers are going to deliver the goods in pristine condition.
-If this is the case, try the [Emergency-version](Emergency-version/) pictured below.
+If this is the case, try the [Emergency-version](Emergency-version/) pictured below, (It has midi port too.)
 But if it does deliver, the overwhelming beauty of the sound will strike your heart and produce tears in your eyes.

 ![qdgui-layout](images/eqds_tr0.jpg)